 - Add and subtract fractions with unlike denominators (including mixed numbers) by replacing given fractions with equivalent fractions. - Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths, and show that the area is the same as would be found by multiplying the side lengths.
-Multiply fractional side lengths to find areas of rectangles, and represent fraction products as rectangular areas. - Apply and extend previous understandings of division to divide unit fractions by whole numbers and whole numbers by unit fractions - Use parentheses, brackets, or braces in numerical expressions, and evaluate expressions with these symbols. - Read, write, and compare decimals to thousandths. - Fluently multiply multi-digit whole numbers using the standard algorithm. - Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+Multiply fractional side lengths to find areas of rectangles, and represent fraction products as rectangular areas. - Interpret division of a unit fraction by a non-zero whole number and compute such quotients. - Use parentheses, brackets, or braces in numerical expressions, and evaluate expressions with these symbols. - Read, write, and compare decimals to thousandths. - Fluently multiply multi-digit whole numbers using the standard algorithm. - Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.